 “I was so excited I woke up too early,” he laughs.
 “I feel like a big kid.
 I can’t believe I’m really going fishing again!”

 It has been pretty easy to get his free day licence, too.
-All you need is your friend’s full name, email and a few basic details and you’re in business (click here for the official “Take a Friend Fishing” site).
+All you need is your friend’s full name, email and a few basic details and you’re in business (click here for the official “Take a Friend Fishing” details).
 Of course, you will then need a venue to try and some bait and gear- but I’ve taken care of this!

 Don’t get me wrong, carp are brilliant.
 But in a funny way, the last thing I tend to want as a coach is for any beginner to land a ten-pounder as their first fish!
 It’s too much too soon, and I’d far rather they learnt the ropes with smaller species first.
 At Luccombes, I’m confident we’ll get bites from smaller fish while mastering the basics, before going for a net-filler or two later.